-I have begun working on a book that examines the global response to the Biafra crisis – the events surrounding the civil war in Nigeria from 1967-70.
-The study is tentatively titled, “’Keep Biafra Alive!’: Religion, Global Media, and Popular Humanitarianism during Nigeria’s Civil War,” and I am thrilled to say that the project is being supported by the National Endowment for the Humanities, which will allow me that chance to do research in the US, Europe, and Nigeria in 2017-18.
+I have begun working on a book that examines the the cultural and affective history of humanitarianism in the Cold War, from 1967-1989–from the global responses to the Biafra war to the various “concerts for hunger” to the political responses (or lack thereof) to apartheid in South Africa and the civil war in Lebanon in the 1980s.
+The project has been supported by the National Endowment for the Humanities, which allowed me to do research in the US, Europe, and Nigeria in 2017-18.
 The research has also been supported by a GW University Facilitating Fund grant and a Dean’s Research Chair.

 As part of my interest in Biafra, I worked with two other GW faculty members to organize a spring 2017 conference, http://www.rememberingbiafra.com/, to mark the 50th anniversary of the start of the Biafra war.
 Chimamanda Ngozi Adichie was the keynote speaker, at an event held at the National Museum of African American History and Culture.
 (Yes, there I am, doing a Q&A with her!)
 I am currently working on a digital humanities project, sponsored by GW’s Institute for African Studies, that will create a timeline and other resources for teachers and students who want to teach about Biafra.